petrakumi12/positiveNews/readme.md

 6. Store in DynamoDB – Save selected articles to prevent resending.
 7. Send Email via SNS – Deliver the top 10 articles to subscribers.
 8. Schedule Execution – AWS EventBridge triggers this workflow daily.
+9. Support subscription - Customers should be able to subscribe in one click

 ## Local Testing Using AWS SAM CLI